-1. Each gaming school shall require all employees and students to possess a work permit and have it on their person while on school premises wear identification cards issued by the Commission while on the premises of the gaming school.
+1. Each gaming school shall require all employees and students to wear identification cards issued by the Commission while on the premises of the gaming school.

 2. Upon graduation a student may, upon written request to the Commission, enter the gaming school for the purpose of practice after obtaining prior approval.
 The gaming school shall properly document each practice session attended by the graduate.